SALT & SKY

 Micah Hayes

-A grassroots environmental and civic organizer in Brazoria County, Micah works to make sustainability more inclusive — bringing purpose, connection, and momentum to a future where accessibility and environmental responsibility go hand in hand.
+A grassroots environmental and civic organizer in Brazoria County, Micah works to make sustainability more inclusive — building partnerships, fostering connection, and creating momentum for a future where accessibility and environmental responsibility go hand in hand.

 When communities honor everyone's needs, hopes, and desires, we grow stronger together.